live-wire/journal/README.md

 I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!

 ---
+`August 28, 2018`

+Amazing [video](https://www.youtube.com/watch?v=u6aEYuemt0M) by Karpathy.
+(Timing: 1:21:47)
+- Convolutional net on the frame and the low-level representation is an input to the RNN
+- Make neurons in the ConvNet recurrent.
+Usually neurons in convnets represent a function of a local neighbourhood, but now this could also incorporate the dotproduct of it's own or neighbours previous activations making it a function of previous activations of the neighbourhood for each neuron.
+Each neuron in the convnet - _Recurrent_!

+** An idea for repitition estimation: Maybe look for activation spikes in the deepvis toolbox by Jason Yosinski and train a simple classifier on them. **

+#### TenNet :hand:
+- Modified `LeNet` architecture.
+-

+#### Uber AI labs (Jason Yosinski)
+- **Coordconv layers** - for sharper object generation (GANs), Convolutional Neural Networks too and definitely Reinforcement learning.
+Paper [here](https://arxiv.org/abs/1807.03247)
+- **Intrinsic Dimension** - Lower Dimension representation of neural networks (Reduces Dimensions).
+Paper [here](https://arxiv.org/abs/1804.08838)

+---
 `August 24, 2018`

 #### PyTorch :fire:
 - Implemented a Dynamic Neural Network using Pytorch's amazing dynamic Computation graphs and `torch.nn`.
+- Fully Connected layers using `torch.nn.Linear(input_dimension, output_dimension)`
 - Autograd is epic.
 - Implemented a reusable save_model_epochs function to save model training state
 - Cool Findings: